mrozigor/anki-sync-server/README.md

         $ git submodule update --init
         $ cd anki-bundled
-        $ pip install -r requirements.txt
+        $ make build

    Keep in mind `pyaudio`, a dependency of Anki, requires development headers for Python 3 and PortAudio to be present before running `pip`.
-If you can't or don't want to install these, you can try [patching Anki](#running-ankisyncd-without-pyaudio).

 1. Install the dependencies: